×

 Lenders must:

-• Check the loan is suitable for you, eg ask about the amount you need, if you want to be able to pay off lump sums, any extra products you might want.
+• check the loan is suitable for you — for example, ask about the amount you need, whether you want to pay off lump sums or any extra products you might want

-• Check you can afford it, eg ask about your day-to-day expenses like travel and food.
+• check you can afford it — for example, ask about your day-to-day expenses like travel and food

-• Help you understand the mortgage, eg provide key information in writing like repayment amounts and how interest is calculated.
+• help you understand the mortgage — for example, provide key information in writing like repayment amounts and how interest is calculated

-• Make sure the mortgage is not oppressive, eg the lender's behaviour and the mortgage contract itself cannot be extremely unfair or unreasonable.
+• make sure the mortgage is not oppressive — for example, the lender's behaviour and the mortgage contract itself cannot be extremely unfair or unreasonable.

 What you can expect from your lender(external link) — Commerce Commission